openlawteam/lao-docs/docs/Membership.md

 The full definition can be found [here](https://www.sec.gov/fast-answers/answers-accredhtm.html).

 In order to register and validate members, a potential member will need to supply The LAO with sufficient information to assess whether the member meets these legal requirements, which will be confirmed by The LAO's service provider.

+==Post Contribution==
+Once a Member makes a contribution, The LAO's underlying smart contracts will need to whitelist the Member's applicable Ethereum address.
+The process for validating and whitelisting the Member's Ethereum address will be done in order of contribution and will take at least 14 total days to complete.
+The process takes 7 days to process the proposal and another 7 days to provide Members the right to "rage quit" if they so choose.